kubos/kubos/docs/os-docs/services/service-dev.rst

 Installing Your Service
 -----------------------

+Once you have finished service development, you should install the service in its final location in your OBC.

 Custom services may either live in the user data partition or in the root file system.

+Either way, you will need to update your system's `config.toml` file in order to define the IP address and port for your service's GraphQL endpoint.

 User Data Partition
 ~~~~~~~~~~~~~~~~~~~